Very low in fat and high in potassium, this dish will make your RealAge 5.1 days younger.

 Ingredients:

-¼ cup each: light soy sauce and orange marmalade
+¼ cup light soy sauce

-2 tablespoons rice vinegar or seasoned rice vinegar
+2 tablespoons rice wine vinegar

 16 large sea scallops (about 1 pound)